Alex-V-Huang/NewHopeYG/README.md

     * We will prefer calls over messaging back and forth
 * Cadence:
     * Weekly meetings on Saturday mornings at 9:00am - 10:00am.
 Frequency and time can be subject to change depending on the progress of the project.
-    * In our weekly meetings, we will establish the following: Provide an update on progress over the past week, what went well, blockers, potential improvements/new features to put into the backlog, what we're going to do, and where we need help
+    * In our weekly meetings, we will establish the following: Provide an update on progress over the past week, what went well, blockers, potential improvements/new features to put into the backlog, what we're going to do, and where we need help.
+Discuss team morale and enjoyment in work.
 * Alex:
     * Work on the project every weekday (at least an hour every day)
     * Be present at the meetings on Saturday